- Location: Maine

 You'll need to bring two forms of ID (a Social Security card and certified birth certificate are preferred) and pay $5.
 As long as your license is up-to-date and not up for renewal, you will not be required to take an eye exam during the replacement process.

 You can also request a duplicate license by mail.
 Send a letter to the BMV, listing your name, date of birth, and current address.
 Include a $5 check for processing.

-You can expect to receive it in the mail in three weeks.
+You can expect to receive it in the mail within 3 weeks.

 Send your request to:

 - License Information Unit